Symphony No. 13 (Glass)

 Symphony No. 13 (Truth in Our Time) is the thirteenth symphony written by American composer Philip Glass.
 It was commissioned by the National Arts Centre Orchestra as a tribute to Canadian-American journalist Peter Jennings.
 The work was premiered by the orchestra under conductor Alexander Shelley on March 20th, 2022 at Roy Thomson Hall in Toronto.

+The piece is in 3 movements.
+Movement I has a sonata-like form and lasts approximately 8 minutes, Movement II lasts approximately 6 minutes, and Movement III uses a quintuple meter and a coda and lasts approximately 7 minutes.